ashantia-ai/borg/README.md

 # borg
 The Code to run and evaluate two-stage deep visual navigation using CNNs and reinforcement learning.

-Requirements:
+1. Requirements:
-a.
-ROS Kinetic
+   - ROS Kinetic
-b.
-Gazebo
+   - Gazebo
-c.
-Tensorflow (Version 1.9.0)
+   - Tensorflow (Version 1.9.0)
-d.
-Numpy
+   - Numpy
-e.
-OpenCV
+   - OpenCV

-1- Evaluating the CNN:
+2. Evaluating the CNN:
-a.
-Please correct the path to the latest model in the following files: borg/ros/catkin_ws/src/gazebo_controller/scripts/cafe_room_cnn_live_sudo.py line 416 borg/ros/catkin_ws/src/gazebo_controller/scripts/kitchen_cnn_live.py line line 396
+   - Please correct the path to the latest model in the following files:
+     - borg/ros/catkin_ws/src/gazebo_controller/scripts/cafe_room_cnn_live_sudo.py line 416
+     - borg/ros/catkin_ws/src/gazebo_controller/scripts/kitchen_cnn_live.py line line 396
-b.
-Build the ros/catkin_ws using catkin build
+   - Build the ros/catkin_ws using catkin build
-c.
-Copy the folders inside the gazebo models in the .gazebo folder in your home directory
+   - Copy the folders inside the gazebo models in the .gazebo folder in your home directory
-d. run the omni_cafe.sh in the sudo_gazebo package, inside the launch folder.
+   - run the omni_cafe.sh in the sudo_gazebo package, inside the launch folder.
-e.
-Run Rviz and load the given rviz setting.
+   - Run Rviz and load the given rviz setting.
-f.
-Select new navigation points and watch the CNN outputs from the red Arrows
+   - Select new navigation points and watch the CNN outputs from the red Arrows

-The robot and its Environment
+3. The robot and its Environment:
 We have four environments.
 Maze
 One  maze type is a randomly generated matrix of a certain size (square size in our case).
 The maze is generated using the Maze_generator.py file in the cacla_nav package.
 You have to set the path inside the file.
 Read the script comments for more info.